Willman 1 Revisited: The Kinematics, Chemistry, and Orbital Properties of a Potentially-Disrupting Dwarf Galaxy: Observations and Data Reduction

 There are 474 unique targets with extracted DEIMOS spectra, plus 28 sources extracted serendipitously in addition to the target source.
 We have photometry and were able to measure radial velocities for 340 of these sources.
-125 of these sources are extragalactic, including 14 broad-line quasar spectra.
+We find that 125 of these sources are extragalactic, including 14 broad-line quasar spectra.
 The remaining 215 sources have velocities and spectra consistent with stars, although we expect only a fraction of these to be W1 members (see \S\ref{ssec:membership}).
-12 of these sources have velocity uncertainties greater than 15\kms, above the threshold considered as a secure velocity measurement by \citet{geha_paper1}, and are thus not considered for membership.
+We note that 12 of these sources have velocity uncertainties > 15 \kms, above the threshold considered as a secure velocity measurement by \citet{geha_paper1}, and they are thus not considered for membership.
 We therefore consider 203 stars with measured radial velocities for membership.
 The radial velocities for the 203 stars and redshifts for the 125 extragalactic sources are available in Table A3 and A4 of \citet{geha_paper1}, respectively.